aayushjoshi-12/snake-game/README.md

 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests to help improve this project.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact Information

-For any inquiries or support, please contact [Your Name](mailto:your_email@example.com).
+For any inquiries or support, please contact [Aayush Joshi](mailto:joshiaayush1244@gmail.com).

----

-Feel free to customize this README according to your preferences and project specifications.
-If you have any further questions or need additional assistance, don't hesitate to ask!